-KU Endowment has eight wholly owned LLC companies to hold real estate and rental properties that are purchased or contributed to benefit the University.
+KU Endowment has nine wholly owned limited liability companies (LLCs) to hold real estate and rental properties that are purchased or contributed to benefit the University.
 The assets and financial activity of the LLCs are presented in the accompanying consolidated financial statements.
 All material intercompany balances eliminate upon consolidation.